joherold/dsmlai_templates/README.md

 ## Clustering

-Clustering with k-means and Gaussian mixture models using the Iris data set as example.
+Clustering with k-means and DBSCAN using the Iris data set as example.

+## Anomaly detection

+Anomaly detection with Gaussian mixture models using the breast cancer Wisconsin data set data set as example.

 ## Still missing